 'I’ve been a Shropshire farmer for 45 years - Labour’s inheritance tax change is pointless and vindictive'

-Watch as we interview farmers protesting against the Government’s changes to inheritance tax outside the Labour Party Conference in Liverpool.
+Watch as we interview farmers protesting against the government’s change to inheritance tax outside the Labour Party Conference in Liverpool.

-Farmers protesting against changes to inheritance tax outside the Labour Party conference have called the Government’s policy “vindictive” and said “they do not understand country life”.
+Farmers protesting against a change to inheritance tax outside the Labour Party Conference have called the government’s policy “vindictive” and said “they do not understand country life”.

-From April 2026, agricultural assets worth more than £1m (or up to £3m in some circumstances) will be taxed at 20 per cent.
+From April 2026, agricultural assets worth more than £1m (or up to £3m in some circumstances) will be taxed at 20%.
 On September 25, Prime Minister Keir Starmer told ITV News the government is not “going to change the policy”, which was announced during the Autumn Budget in October 2024.

+One protester Lynne Hammond, who lives in Penrhyn Bay, but comes from a farming family in South Ribble, said: “I've still got family that have got farms in the area [South Ribble] and I appreciate what they do.
+They work very, very hard, seven days a week, very often without breaks and for very small profit margins.

+“They [governments] do not understand country life, they do not understand farming life and they do not understand the family farming model.
+They forget they're getting up at 4.30, 5 o'clock every morning, they don't go to bed until the herd have been fed and watered so they have a very long day.”

 “I think we will be able to convince them that actually it won't raise the money they want for public expenditure.
 All it will do is discourage farmers from investing, from taking on more staff, for buying machinery.
 It's all negative.
 As a farmer and a land manager, I have to think positively because it's not an easy job.
 I do it because I love it.”